Confession (law): Conditions

-In Japan, the legal requirements dictate that confession is admissible as evidence only if it contains elements only the guilty could have known.
-However, many miscarriage of justice cases in Japan are due to the police faking the confession of guilty secrets.
+Under Japanese law, a confession is admissible as evidence only if there is other independent evidence in support of the confession.
+However, many miscarriages of justice in Japan are due to police forcing a false confession.

 Torture

 On one hand, confessions obtained under torture have often been considered to be not objective enough, since the use of such means may lead to the suspect in confessing anything.
 However, when the confession reveals secrets only known to the perpetrator (such as the location of the body or murder weapon), the confession is reliable.

 On the other hand, even without torture, various cases of averred false confessions demonstrate that, in itself, one person's confession is not a sufficient proof.
 False memory (including memory biases, etc.) or privileges granted under plea bargaining might lead to such false confessions.

 Forced confession

 A forced or coerced confession is a confession obtained from a suspect or a prisoner by means of pressure, torture (including enhanced interrogation techniques) or other forms of duress, whether physical or psychological.
 Depending on the level of coercion used, a forced confession is not valid in revealing the truth.
 The person being interrogated may agree to the story presented to him or even make up falsehoods himself in order to satisfy the interrogator and discontinue his suffering.
 However, despite developments in the 20th century, notably the Universal Declaration of Human Rights, which greatly reduced the legal acceptance of forced confessions, these are still practised and accepted in some jurisdictions.
 The People's Republic of China has been shown to systematically employ forced televised confession, often in an extrajudicial context, against Chinese dissidents and workers of various human rights group in an attempt to discredit, smear and suppress dissident voices and activism.
 Scripted confessions, obtained via systematic duress and torture, are broadcast on the state television.
 Notable victims includes Wang Yu, a female human rights lawyer, and Swedish NGO worker Peter Dahlin, and Gui Minhai, a Chinese-born Swedish book publisher.